SimonBlanke/Hyperactive/README.md

 <summary><b>v3.0.0</b></summary>

   - [ ] New API
-      - [ ] separate optimizer and n_iter for each job
       - [ ] expand usage of objective-function
-  - [x] Simpler and faster meta-data collection, saving and loading
+      - [ ] No passing of training data into Hyperactive
+      - [ ] Removing "long term memory"-support (better to do in separate package)
+      - [ ] More intuitive selection of optimization strategies and parameters
+      - [ ] Separate optimization algorithms into other package

 </details>

 <details>
 <summary><b>v3.1.0</b></summary>

-  - [ ] Spiral optimization
   - [ ] Downhill-Simplex-Method
-  - [ ] upgrade particle swarm optimization
-  - [ ] upgrade evolution strategy
   - [ ] add warm start for population based optimizers
-  - [ ] Meta-Optimization of local optimizers
 </details>

 <details>